 Opening Hours: Fri & Sat ”“ 4pm to 11pm; Sun ”“ 4pm to 10pm

 Vana Nava Hua Hin

 There are several water theme parks in Cha-Am and Hua Hin and this is the latest and most well established one, I would say.
-Vana Nava opened in December 2014 and since it’s first week of opening, it already attracted many locals to visit.
+Vana Nava opened in December 2014 and since it’s the first week of opening, it already attracted many locals to visit.
 The crowds are all gathered here!
-They have the largest slide in Thailand and the tallest man-made mountain with waterfall in Asia.
+They have the largest slide in Thailand and the tallest man-made mountain with a waterfall in Asia.
 Everything here is very high-tech too using RFID, you can order photos and pay later without having to worry about cash, cameras or mobile phones.
-I’m impressed by this water jungle and the higher price as compared to other water them parks, is worth it!
+I’m impressed by this water jungle and the higher price as compared to other water themeparks, is worth it!
+Read more…

 Address: 129/99 Soi Moo Baan Nong Kae, Nong Kae, Hua Hin, Prachuap Khiri Khan 77110

 Love drinking wine?
-Don’t miss out Hua Hin Hills Vineyard.
+Don’t miss out Monsoon Valley Vineyard.
 Over here, you should head over to The Sala (open-air pavilion) for wine tasting as well as some food if you are hungry.
-You can take an elephant ride around the vineyard or just tour the vineyard by foot.
 There is a complimentary Jeep Tour at 1pm and 4pm.
 Remember to take more photos of the beautiful scenery here.
+Read more…

 Address: 1 Moo 9, Baan Khork Chang Patana, Nong Plup, Hua Hin, Prachuap Khiri Khan 77110